Juileepatil84/Final_Project_prompt/README.md

 # Note

 Pinecone free version allows maximum of 5 index.
 Exceeding that may give error.
 As this application is a prototype we are using free version.
-You can try code in your own pinceone vector database.
+You can try code using your own pinceone vector database.

 # Contact Us